Tsffish/DamagePenalty/README.md

 - Reset Multipliers to 1.0 upon death
 - Eliminate the damage absorption effect given by the Golden Apple (when reaching a certain threshold)
 - (Most of the above functions can be customized)

+# Download
+You can download the latest version [here](https://www.spigotmc.org/resources/damage-penalty.115162/)

 ## Installation:
 - 1.Stop your server